hpcc-systems/HPCC-Platform/devdoc/userdoc/JiraGuidelines.md

          - Virtual Box
    - Steps taken to install the platform if this is related to installation and init.
    - If this is a bare-metal build, where did you get your package and what is the md5sum of this package?
-   - Include stack traces and a copy of the core file if possible.
+   - Include stack traces if possible.
-      - It could be that the core file is too big to be uploaded so either a link to core file would suffice.
+      - Core files can potentially contain PII so refrain from including these in the ticket.
    - Ensure that there's no Personally Identifiable Information in the ticket.

 # For new features, the reporter should provide in detail: